remix-run/remix/docs/pages/stacks.md

 What you're left with is everything completely set up for you to just get to work building whatever amazing web experience you want to build with Remix.
 Here are the built-in official stacks:

 - [The Blues Stack](https://github.com/remix-run/blues-stack): Deployed to the edge (distributed) with a long-running Node.js server and PostgreSQL database.
 Intended for large and fast production-grade applications serving millions of users.
 - [The Indie Stack](https://github.com/remix-run/indie-stack): Deployed to a long-running Node.js server with a persistent SQLite database.
-Intended to get you going quickly with little complexity for prototypes and proof of concepts that can be later updated to the Blues stack without much trouble.
+This stack is great for websites with dynamic data that you control (blogs, marketing, content sites).
+It's also a perfect, low-complexity bootstrap for MVPs, prototypes, and proof-of-concepts that can later be updated to the Blues stack easily.
 - [The Grunge Stack](https://github.com/remix-run/grunge-stack): Deployed to a serverless function running Node.js with DynamoDB for persistance.
 Intended for folks who want to deploy a production-grade application on AWS infrastructure serving millions of users.

 Yes, these are named after music genres. 🤘 Rock on.